 2. How to start a conversation?
 When you want to open up about quitting, it can be hard to talk to someone.
 The best way is to look for an opening such as:

 - I am looking forward to quit smoking.

 - I should stop smoking for my pregnant wife.

 - My family is asking me to quit.

 - My physician says I should stop smoking.

 It’s great when they start talking about quitting and tell them you are ready to help whatever it is.
 If you are a smoker, you can draw some experience on how to start a conversation with him or her.
 You can let him or her know how great it feels that you have stopped smoking.

 3. What right questions to ask?
 If the opening is not available, you need to look for an opening question to ask that might help someone who wants to stop smoking.
 Questions such as:

 There are many opening questions you can ask.
 You can be created as much as you want.

 4. How to listen?
-The decision to quit is about them and not about you.
+The decision to quit is about them and not about you if you help someone stops smoking.
 You need to listen to them when they want to say something.
 If you are going to ask a question, make sure you also give time for them to answer and listen sincerely.
 Do not make any negative comment.
 Do not lecture.